 We pride ourselves on our careful approach to teaching and learning maths at Watermoor.
 We work hard to promote children's independence and thinking skills in maths whilst teaching them to learn to become fluent in key maths facts.
 Teaching is adapted daily to meet the needs of the group and ensure that all pupils make good progress in relation to age related expectations.
 Our pupils tell us that they love maths because they love being in control of their own learning.

 Personal, Social, Heath and Citizenship Education

-We use the SEAL (Social and Emotional Aspects of Learning) programme to support our pupils with their development in this area.
+We use the GHLL PINK (Gloucestershire Healthy Living and Learning, People In The Know) programme to support our pupils with their development in this area.
 Teachers facilitate weekly circle time in order to address any issues that may arise in class.
-We have a very active school council who are currently in the process of consulting their class councils to decide on fund raising strategies for the school.
+We have active school houses - Hogwarts, Narnia, Neverland and Middle Earth - led by a house captain and vice captain from our year 6 class.
+They are very active in consulting their house on varies aspects of school life including which charities we support, playground equipment and on fund raising strategies for the school.

 Mr. Going for Gold's PRIME TIME